Day 1: Arrive Auckland, transfer to Queenstown

 Day 13: Tauranga | Free day to explore

 We recommend a walk around Mt Maunganui (known as 'The Mount') for beautiful views of the Pacific Ocean.
 From here you can enjoy miles of sandy beaches safe for swimming, surfing and paddle boarding.
 Alternatively you may like to drive up to the Coromandel Peninsula, Rotorua or simply relax and enjoy the surroundings.

 Day 14: Tauranga - Auckland

-Today you have most of the day free to explore before driving to Auckland for your evening flight back to the US.
-Enjoy a guided horse ride, walk around Mt Mauganui or along the vast stretches of golden sands at Waihi Beach or visit Hobbiton on your way back to Auckland Airport.
+Today you have most of the day free before and easy drive back to Auckland for your evening flight back to the US.